-A formal public comment period for this draft conformity report is March 28 to April 17, 2024, for the WestPlan.
+A formal public comment period for a draft of this conformity report was held March 28 to April 17, 2024, for the WestPlan.
 The documents for MACC and GVMC are unchanged since the last conformity analysis.
-Public comments received and responses to those comments will be in Appendix B.
+Public comments received and responses to those comments are in Appendix B.

-The WestPlan policy committee will make a formal conformity determination through a resolution on April 17, 2024.
+The WestPlan policy committee made a formal conformity determination through a resolution on April 17, 2024.